This post may include affiliate links. Thank you for your support.

 Table of Contents

-Give your foot-longs the New York treatment with these tasty, melt-in-your-mouth pushcart onions.
-This copycat recipe for Sabrett onions is simple to follow and will make your dogs taste better than you ever thought possible!
+Craving that bold, unmistakeable flavor of legendary New York hot dog onion sauce?Look no further!
+This copycat recipe for Sabrett onions is simple to follow and will make your hot dogs taste better than you ever thought possible!

 More than just caramelized onions or plain Jane sautéed onions, these NY Hot Dog Onions are a step above the rest.
-Sweetly caramelized onions meet tangy apple cider vinegar, peppy hot sauce, umami tomato paste, and a smattering of herbs and spices for the best dang hot dog sauce you’ve ever tried.
+Imagine: sweetly caramelised onions meeting tangy apple cider vinegar, peppy hot sauce, umami tomato paste, and a smattering of herbs and spices.
+It’s honestly the best dang homemade hot dog sauce you‘ll ever try.

 Why you’ll love this recipe!

 - Takes just 10 minutes of prep time.
-Just slice, sauté, add some flavor, and then let your stovetop do the rest.
+Just slice an onion, sauté, add some flavor, and then let your stovetop do the rest.

-- Allergen-friendly.
-It’s gluten-free, nut-free, soy-free, and vegan, so you can rest assured that it’s perfectly acceptable for most diets.
+- Inclusive Recipe.
+It’s gluten-free, nut-free, soy-free, and vegan, so you can rest assured these onions for hot dogs are perfectly acceptable for most diets.

 - Budget-friendly.
 Even with grocery prices skyrocketing lately, onions and hot dogs are still pretty darn affordable.
 Plus, making these frankfurters at home is MUCH cheaper than a plane ticket to NYC, amirite?

 - Make ahead of time for meal prep.
-Store these beauties in the fridge for up to 5 days, or pop them in the freezer for up to 3 months.
+Store this onion sauce in the fridge for up to 5 days, or pop it in the freezer for up to 3 months.
 You + Dinner = Winning.

-As promised, the best onions for hot dogs come together with just a few pantry staples.
+As promised, the best hot dog onion sauce recipe comes together with just a few pantry staples.
 Here’s what you’ll need:

 - Substitution: If you’re a fiery kind of person, try swapping in cayenne powder.